vinotharyan/Titanic-Survival-Rate-Predication/README.md

 This is binary classification problem this repositor which contains the best eda for titanic dataset and all important function carry out to bulid a model

-got a accuracy of 90%
+got a accuracy of 90% and Got 110th Rank among 10900 comptitors which in Top 2% in Kaggle compititon.